Ruth Bensusan-Butt

 Ruth Bensusan-Butt (née Bensusan; 1877 – 1957) was an English physician who was the first woman physician in Colchester.

 Biography

-Born 1877, in Anerley, to a Jewish family, she was the sister-in-law of the painter Lucien Pissarro, who had married Esther Bensusan, Ruth's older sister.
+Bensusan was born in 1877, in Anerley, to a Jewish family.
+Her father was an ostrich feather merchant.
+She was also the sister-in-law of the painter Lucien Pissarro, who had married Esther Bensusan, her older sister.

-When the family moved to Upper Norwood she went to Sydenham High School.
-She trained at the University of Zurich, the Royal Free Hospital and in Dublin and qualified in 1904.
+After the family moved to Upper Norwood, she went to Sydenham High School.
+She trained at the University of Zurich, the Royal Free Hospital, and in Dublin, and qualified in 1904.
 She spent several years in Italy and was married in Naples in 1910.